vispy/vispy/README.md

    * FLEXIBLE, don't force any one method upon the user
    * FULL CONTROL at all times.
 Full access to rendering, objects, data.
 No obfuscation.
 No 'awesome' tricks.
 Just good, simple code.
    * EASY INSTALLATION.
 No crazy C++ bindings and complex build procedures.
-   * EXPOSE as much funcitonality as possible.
+   * EXPOSE as much functionality as possible.
 Lower classes are always accessible or usable on their own.
    * LOOSE COUPLING.
-Code designed to be reused in various sitations.
+Code designed to be reused in various situations.
    * OPTIONAL high level classes.
 Low level code is always usable.
 High level API is optional.
    * EXAMPLES of high quality.
    * PYTHON to the core.